 Alternatively, read our article about paying for assisted living with non-Medicaid sources of assistance.

 Assisted living costs can vary as much as 50%, even in the same town.

 For persons not eligible for Medicaid or wait-listed for their state’s Medicaid waiver that offers assisted living benefits, finding quality, affordable care is critical.
 As care costs can vary by as much as 50% in the same city, state or town, it is helpful to contact multiple care residences.
 Our organization provides a free service to help families find the most affordable care that meets their needs.
 Find affordable care now.

-There are short and long term loans available designed specifically to help families afford the cost of assisted living.
+There are short- and long-term loans available designed specifically to help families afford the cost of assisted living.
 These loans are designed to bridge a funding gap.
 For example, while waiting for a home to sell or to be approved for a veteran’s pension.
-One of these loans will allow multiple family members to share the cost of assisted living for their loved ones.
+One of these loans will allow many family members to share the cost of assisted living for their loved ones.
 More information on eligibility, fees and the application process is available here.